Aeroraven/aeroraven/README.md

 #  Hello
-I am an introverted student (currently) majoring in computer-related fields and drowning in the voidness.
+I am an introverted student (currently) majoring in computer-related fields and drowning in the void.

 And I am living in the north hemisphere of the Earth.